jhe274/Jiachen-He.github.io/_pages/about.md

 </figure>

 ### 🌀 **Polarization Modulation Ellipsometry**
-I am an expert in **birefringence measurement systems**, with particular emphasis on system setup, calibration, and optimization.
+Expert in **birefringence measurement systems**, with particular emphasis on system setup, calibration, and optimization.
 Using lock-in amplifiers, Muller calculus, and waveform analysis, I have achieved **sub-μrad accuracy** in measuring sensitive optical signals.

 ### 🧲 **Magnetic Field Design**
 - Designed and developed a **Merritt coil system** for generating uniform magnetic fields, utilizing Python and finite element analysis (COMSOL).
 - Collaborated closely with machine shop teams to build and test the system, which plays a critical role in my research on **active magnetic field cancellation**.

 ### 🔦 **Laser Frequency Stabilization**
-I have extensive experience in **laser frequency stabilization**, employing advanced techniques such as **Pound-Drever-Hall (PDH)** locking and **Doppler-free saturated absorption spectroscopy (DSAS)** in complex optical systems to achieve precise frequency control.
+Extensive experience in **laser frequency stabilization**, employing advanced techniques such as **Pound-Drever-Hall (PDH)** locking and **Doppler-free saturated absorption spectroscopy (DSAS)** in complex optical systems to achieve precise frequency control.

 ### 🧊 **Cryogenic and Vacuum Systems operation**
 Contributed to system calibration and maintenance of a cryogenic system, gaining hands-on experience with vacuum technologies over five years.